-Benefit adjustment: Pensions are adjusted annually by government, according to changes made to the MOPRE.
+Benefit adjustment: Benefits are adjusted annually by government, according to changes made to the MOPRE.

-Old-age pension (individual account): The pension depends on the value of the insured's contributions plus accrued interest.
-The pension is payable as a life pension annuity, as programmed withdrawals, or as partial withdrawals.
+Old-age pension (individual account): The value of the pension depends on the insured's contributions, plus accrued interest.
+The pension is paid as a life pension annuity, programmed withdrawals, or as partial withdrawals.

-The combined minimum old-age pension of 390 pesos does not apply to insured persons who are eligible only for an old-age pension based on an individual account.
+The combined minimum old-age pension of 530 pesos does not apply to insured persons who are eligible only for an old-age pension based on an individual account.

-Early pension (individual account): The insured may receive an early pension, regardless of age, if the individual account balance is sufficient to finance a monthly benefit that, when paid under the life pension annuity or programmed withdrawal method, provides at least 50% of the base salary or 460 pesos a month, whichever is greater.
+Early pension (individual account): The insured may receive an early pension, regardless of age, if the individual account balance is sufficient to finance a monthly benefit that, when paid under the life pension annuity or programmed withdrawal method, provides at least 50% of the base salary or 460 pesos a month (twice the maximum basic universal pension), whichever is greater.
+Pensions are payable abroad under bilateral or multilateral agreement.